hayamij/tetOS/README.md

 So this OS carries her name.
 Not because it's finished.
 Not because it's good.
 But because building it is the closest thing to answering that question honestly

-*undefined, maybe defeated - but redesigned, and trying.*

 ## The Build So Far

 <p align="center">